connexcs/docs/docs/customer/routing.md

 *While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, pcap, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.

-!!! info "When should I use RTP Proxy?"
+!!!
+Info "When should I use RTP Proxy?"
 Use an RTP Proxy if you don't want your customers to know your providers.

-!!! warning "When should I avoid using RTP Proxy?"
+!!!
+Warning "When should I avoid using RTP Proxy?"
-You have other equipment in your SIP set-up which will act as a Media Relay or you want to run a test to see if audio problems are related to the Connex Cloud Switch.
+You have other equipment in your SIP set-up which will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS Cloud Switch.

 **Call Recording**